selvaklnc/wmao/src/content/posts/email-broadcasting-tips.md

 Email Broadcasting is your go-to tool when you want **instant communication and full control**.
 Whether you're promoting a flash deal, dropping new content, or re-engaging dormant subscribers, this feature keeps your list warm and your message timely.

-Having used multiple email tools over the years, I find SendSteed strikes a great balance between simplicity and performance, ideal for marketers at any stage.
+Having used multiple email tools over the years, I find <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> strikes a great balance between simplicity and performance, ideal for marketers at any stage.

 Plus, with Blog to Broadcast and YouTube to Broadcast, you get effortless automation for your content strategy, ensuring your best work doesn't go unseen.
 Overall, this email broadcast helps to ease the process of your [email marketing](/email-marketing-strategy) strategy.

-In the next chapter, we'll explore the Page Manager, LeadsLeap's easy-to-use landing page builder that helps you turn traffic into leads, no coding required.
+In the next chapter, we'll explore the Page Manager, <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s easy-to-use landing page builder that helps you turn traffic into leads, no coding required.